gtd/hoover/README.md

 ## Known Issues

+* If you are using threaded delivery with Unicorn app preloading, deliveries may never be made because the delivery thread will be lost when Unicorn forks the workers.
+I have submitted a pull request to get this fixed, hopefully in the next release after 0.2.7.
+In the meantime you can use my fork.
 * As of this writing, Loggly's JSON API does not handle hashes nested inside arrays properly.
 Each hash ends up looking like [object Object] in the search console.
 This totally breaks Hoover's automatic stacking of duplicate adds, but hopefully they'll have it fixed soon.